 A Brief History Of The Suez Crisis

-As a planned Anglo-French operation 3 Para were ordered to parachute into a ‘hot DZ’ in enemy control at El Gamil airfield and were highly expected to face a tough battle against approx 2,000 Egyptian troops (Though my dad claims there were only about 200 of them).
+As a planned Anglo-French operation 3 Para were ordered to parachute into a ‘Hot DZ’ in enemy control at El Gamil airfield and were highly expected to face a tough battle against approx 2,000 Egyptian troops.

-3 Para jumped in at 04.15 hours on November 5, 1956 against heavy numbers of Egyptian forces (2000 or 200?) but fortnatelythere were not too many casualties.
+3 Para jumped in at 04.15 hours on November 5, 1956 against heavy numbers of Egyptian forces (2000 or 200?) but fortunately there were not too many casualties.
 (It could be that my dads memory of 200 Egyptians could be their body count).
-Lt Sandy Cavanagh, the unit medical officerwas shot in the eye, as well as a number of other injuries sustained on the ground.
-My Dad seems to remember that the British sustained abouyt 7 fatalities in all by the end of the day.
-He has a distict memory of seeing one of the lads very severely and fataly wounded in the face.
+Lt Sandy Cavanagh, the unit medical officer was shot in the eye, as well as a number of other injuries sustained on the ground.
+My Dad seems to remember that the British sustained about 7 fatalities in all by the end of the day.
+He has a distinct memory of seeing one of the lads very severely and fatally wounded in the face.

 It is documented that the Egyptians had been supplied with Soviet weapons and on the second day a Russian Mig fighter strafed the Paras, causing two casualties.
 Apparently It was a ‘on-off incident, regarded as a show of strength by the Red Air Force against world opinion.